Gain consumer loyalty with competitive insights (VB Live)

-Location data and intelligence is key to crafting a killer consumer experience, reaching them when and where their hearts, minds, and wallets are ready to be captured.
-Learn how it can help you capture new customers, keep older customers coming back, and boost your market share when you join this VB Live event!
+Location data and intelligence are key to crafting a killer consumer experience, reaching them when and where their hearts, minds, and wallets are ready to be captured.
+Learn how it can help you acquire new customers, keep current customers coming back, and boost your market share when you join this VB Live event!

 Do you know where your customer has been?
 And do you want to know where they’re going — especially if it’s straight to your competitor’s door?
-Location data, which comes from geo coordinates gathered from connected devices, Wi-Fi access points, geo-located cell towers, Bluetooth beacons, and IPs, offers up that kind of competitive advantage by pinpointing where people are, and what places they’re visiting.
+Location data — which comes from geo coordinates gathered from connected devices, Wi-Fi access points, geo-located cell towers, Bluetooth beacons, and IPs — offers up that kind of competitive advantage by pinpointing where people are, and what places they’re visiting.
 Married together, that information becomes location intelligence, which can deliver powerful, actionable insights into customer behavior.

 Here are just a few applications of location data and intelligence.